dihcuierc/Condition-Discovery/README.md

 ### Extras

-- Frontend webpage was created using Reactjs `npm create-react-app`.
+- Frontend webpage was created using Reactjs `npx create-react-app`.
 - Backend was created using Nodejs and Expressjs.
 - As this project was done as an internship application assignment, only the basic functionalities are implemented.
 An improved version can be found in my other repository: https://github.com/dihcuierc/Condition-Discovery